Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Saturday's total is 10.3 points higher than the combined 50.2 PPG average of the two teams.
+- The combined points per game average of the two teams, 50.2, is 10.3 points fewer than Saturday's over/under.

-- This contest's over/under is 9.5 points under the 70 these two squads combine to give up per game in 2021.
+- This contest's total is 9.5 points fewer than the 70 these two squads combine to give up per game in 2021.

 - The Panthers and their opponents score an average of 56.8 points per game, 3.7 fewer than Saturday's total.